Rescuers pull more bodies from Mumbai building rubble

 Mumbai, India (CNN)Rescue teams in Mumbai Friday pulled more bodies from the rubble of a three-story building that collapsed in the south of the city, taking the death toll to 33.

-The dead toll includes three children; one was a baby just 20 days old.
+Among the dead are three children; one a baby just 20 days old.

 It's believed more people could be trapped under the twisted metal, dust and debris, more than 24 hours after the building in Bhendi Bazaar crumbled after days of heavy monsoon rain.